sodasoba1/NSW-Custom-Game-Icons/docs/usingnxgic.md

-Setting Up NX-GIC
+Setting Up NX-GIC :material-book-open-page-variant-outline:
 ---
 if you haven't already download [NX-GIC](https://github.com/hotshotz79/NX-Game-Icon-Customizer).

-When you first launch the program you will need to ```scan``` so you can pull the icon repos, there is also an offline method but I won't be going into that here.
+When you first launch the program you will need to ```scan``` so you can pull the icon repos !!!info "there is also an offline method but I won't be going into that here."

 ![nxgic](<img/nx-gic.png>)
 !!!
 Error "PLEASE NOTE"